kristopher-coder/summer-quarter-1/python/week5/QuickMath.md

    by using the class command

-5. What is the difference between a class and an object? an class is a blueprint and a object is made by a blueprint
+5. What is the difference between a class and an object? an class is a blueprint and a object is made by a blueprint.